 Instead of calling the calculation functions directly in the script, we call the work function, which then consecutively calls the calculation functions, passing the intermediate result from the first to the second.
 If we look at the provenance graph generated by this example, we would see something like the following:

 In this simple example, the power of being able to select what part of the provenance graph one is interested in is obviously limited.
-But workflows can quickly become complex and deeply nested at which point the ability to ‘hide’ parts of the provenance graph in a transparent way, becomes invaluable.
+But workflows can quickly become complex and deeply nested, at which point the ability to group parts of the provenance graph together under a single node and effectively ‘hide’ its internal parts in a transparent way, becomes invaluable.

 Imagine that you want to write a process function that takes a set of input integer nodes and returns the one with the highest value.